 - Enable students to be leaders in their profession, community, nation, and the world.

-The Goals [Program Educational Objectives (PEOs)] for graduates of the Construction Management Program are to:
+The Program Educational Objectives (PEO's) of the Construction Management Program are to produce graduates who, within two to four years after graduation are able to:

 - Lead project teams in their chosen field progressively rising to positions of technical or managerial leadership.